Avro Canada CF-105 Arrow: Political issues

-Operational history
+Foreign interest

-Spying during development
+Soviet spying

 There was Soviet interest in the Avro Arrow, and significant spying and infiltration of the program.
-A Soviet defector and former spy codenamed "Brik" (alias David Soboloff) confessed to the RCMP that he ran a spy ring within Avro Canada.
+A Soviet defector and former spy born Yevgeni Brik (alias David Soboloff) confessed to the RCMP that he ran a spy ring within Avro Canada.
 Another spy, codenamed "Lind," was involved in stealing and passing on top-secret documents, including airframe and engine drawings, photographs, and test data, to the KGB.

 Historical understanding of the issue of spying, let alone the basis and truth of reasoning (competition, unfeasibility, cost, compromise, obsolescence or otherwise) behind the end of the program has been fraught, as Canada does not have a policy of timed systematic release of historical documentation in intelligence or in public administration, except in access-to-information processes.